EB-5 Filing Fees in 2026: Complete Cost Breakdown

 -

 Not budgeting for professional services.
-Many investors budget only for USCIS filing fees and then are surprised by attorney and regional center fees.
+Many investors budget only for USCIS filing fees and are surprised by attorney and regional center costs.
 Professional services often exceed USCIS fees.

 -

 Assuming all regional centers charge the same fee.
 Regional center fees vary significantly.
-Some charge $1,000 while others charge $5,000 or more.
-Compare regional centers' fee structures when evaluating projects.
+Some charge $1,000, others $5,000 or more.
+Compare fee structures when evaluating projects.

 -